 Step one is to try repositioning your modem.
 If you’re not sure which box that is, take a look at your current internet setup.
 Is there one box or are there two?
-If there’s one box, it means that your modem—which receives the internet connection from your provider—and your router—which disperses the connection wirelessly around your home—are combined.
+If there’s one box, that means that your modem (which receives the internet connection from your provider) and your router (which disperses the connection wirelessly around your home) are combined.

-In either case, you want to move the modem/router combo or the standalone router to the most central location in your home possible—say, your living room, maybe behind the TV.
+In either case, you want to move the modem/router combo or the stand-alone router to the most central location possible in your home—say, your living room, maybe behind the TV.

 These are two different wireless bands.
 The older technology—2.4GHz—is a bit slower but has a longer range, so if you’re having trouble connecting from the far corners of your home, try setting those devices to connect to the 2.4GHz connection.

 Conversely, if you’re experiencing laggy gaming or video streaming, check to see if the affected devices are connected to the 2.4GHz signal and reconnect them to the 5GHz signal instead.
 As long as devices are close enough to grab a strong signal, the 5GHz connection should be faster.

 You’re probably not routinely checking to see if updates are available for your router, but they can really make a difference as far as speed and stability are concerned.
 They can provide important security upgrades as well.

 For this, you’ll need to access your router’s settings, which can be done via a web browser.
 To find out how to get into the settings menu, Google the name of your router manufacturer followed by “firmware update,” which will get you step-by-step instructions.